Rob-ot/Campfire--red--Line/README.md

-Hey this just adds a red line to the latest message in campfire that resets when the wundow is blurred.
+Hey this just adds a red line to the latest message in campfire that resets when the window is blurred.

 It should run on any modern browser including Fluid.